Jay Shah: Asian Cricket Council (ACC)

-In January 2021, Asian Cricket Council appointed Shah as President.
+In January 2021, the Asian Cricket Council appointed Shah as President.
 In January 2024, Shah was re-elected as Asian Cricket Council (ACC) president.
 The ACC top spot is rotated among full-members in Asia.
 It was going to be Sri Lanka's turn next, but Sri Lanka Cricket (SLC) chief Shammi Silva proposed Shah's extension, which the other members accepted.

 International Cricket Council (ICC)

 In December 2019, the BCCI selected Shah as its representative for future CEC meetings of International Cricket Council.
 In April 2022, Jay Shah was also appointed as ICC Board Member Representative and in November 2022, Shah was elected as the head of ICC's all powerful Finance and Commercial Affairs (F&CA) committee at the board meeting.

 Shah had also been instrumental within the ICC Olympics Working Group, in sealing cricket's participation in 2028 Olympics.
-He was a strong advocate of including it in the Commonwealth Games and recent Asian Games, and will now historically be part of the Olympic Games for the first time ever.
+He was a strong advocate of including it in the Commonwealth Games and recent Asian Games, and will now historically be part of the Olympic Games for the first time since 1900.

-Jay Shah is the current Chairman of the ICC, and commenced his tenure on 1 December 2024.
+Jay Shah is the current chairman of the ICC, and commenced his tenure on 1 December 2024.
 This is following his unopposed election to replace Greg Barclay.

 Personal life

 In February 2015, Shah married Rishita Patel, his college girlfriend, in a traditional Gujarati ceremony.
 The wedding was attended by Prime Minister Narendra Modi and other high-ranking public officials.
+They have three children.

 Controversies

 Continuation of India–Pakistan matches after the 2025 Pahalgam attack

-Jay Shah, serving as the Chairman of International Cricket Council (ICC), has been accused of pressuring Team India into playing Pakistan after the 2025 Pahalgam attack, despite reluctance from within the camp.
+Jay Shah, serving as the chairman of International Cricket Council (ICC), has been accused of pressuring Team India into playing Pakistan after the 2025 Pahalgam attack, despite reluctance from within the camp.
 Sanjay Raut, a member of parliament in India, recently alleged that Shah’s hand forced the decision, turning the match into an obligation rather than a choice.